To The Point: The Apostle Paul

 Claim: None of the true apostles supported Paul or acknowledged him as one of them.
 Peter did not vouch for Paul (2 Peter 3:16), because 2 Peter was not written by Peter.

 Rebuttal: It is an act of desperation to omit an entire letter of the NT in order to take away an explicit endorsement for Paul.
 But even without 2 Peter, there is still plenty of endorsement: Ananias (Acts 9:15), Barnabas (Acts 9:26–28), Luke (chronicled Paul’s travels throughout Acts), as well as the deafening silence of all the NT writers regarding his being a false apostle or enemy of the Gospel.
 He was known personally by no less than Peter, James, and John, and founded a great many of the early faith communities.
 If Luke cannot be trusted since he was sympathetic to Paul, then one must rip out the Gospel of Luke and the Acts of the Apostles, yet critics of Paul often use material from those sources in their arguments.
-And of course, to only distrust the parts that support Paul would be the fallacy of special pleading.
+And of course, to only distrust the parts that support Paul would be fallacious.

 Ironically, the only evidence that any alleged apostles questioned Paul’s right to claim to be one, comes from Paul himself.
 The critics allege that John’s references to false Messiahs (1 John 2:18–20, Rev. 2:2) refer to Paul, but there is nothing to support the charge.
 (See the “Claim: Paul was an antinomian” for more.)